Fire and rescue services

 You can also apply for a KAZA UNVISA online.
 It costs US$50 and is valid for 30 days.

 Entry and exit conditions can change at short notice.
-Contact the nearest high commission embassy or consulate of Zambia for details about visas, currency, customs and quarantine rules.
+Information on entry and visa requirements can be found at For Visitors – Zambia Department of Immigration (zambiaimmigration.gov.zm), or contact the nearest high commission embassy or consulate of Zambia for details about visas, currency, customs and quarantine rules.

-To work in Zambia, including as a volunteer, you'll need a work permit.
-For more details please see Zambian Department of Immigration.
+To work in Zambia, including as a volunteer, you'll need an employment permit.
+For more details, please see the Zambian Department of Immigration.

 To live in Zambia, you'll need a residence permit.
-For more details please see Zambia Immigration Zambian Department of Immigration.
+For more details, see the Zambian Department of Immigration.

 If you don't comply with these or other immigration rules, authorities may detain you.